 In order to write data to a Modbus device from the AE, the AE sends a request to update specified customAttributes of the <flexContainer> resource which map to the Modbus Device (see clause 7.4.37.2.3 in TS-0004).

-After verifying the privileges and the given attributes, the hosting CSE sends a notification for the received write request to the Modbus IPE (notification includes nodnProperties) and temporarily blocks the <flexContainer> resource for any UPDATE operations (see clause 7.5.1.2.2 in TS-0004).
+After verifying the privileges and the given attributes, the hosting CSE shall send a notification for the received write request to the Modbus IPE (notification shall include nodnProperties) and temporarily blocks the <flexContainer> resource for any UPDATE operations (see clause 7.5.1.2.2 in TS-0004).

-The Modbus IPE uses information stored in nodnProperties to compose Modbus write request.
+The Modbus IPE shall use information stored in nodnProperties to compose Modbus write request.
 The function code to be used can be identified from a register type and length as in the Table 6.5-2.
 Slave id, address, and length should be written in corresponding message fields.
-After the Modbus message is composed the Modbus IPE sends this message to Modbus device.
+After the Modbus message is composed the Modbus IPE shall send this message to Modbus device.

 The Modbus device responds with written data to the Modbus IPE.

-The Modbus IPE responds to the hosting CSE with successful device update message, otherwise responds with an error (see clause 7.5.1.2.2 in TS-0004).
+The Modbus IPE shall respond to the hosting CSE with successful device update message, otherwise respond with an error (see clause 7.5.1.2.2 in TS-0004).

-If the device was updated successfully, the hosting CSE updates the <flexContainer> resource internally, otherwise discards the changes.
+If the device was updated successfully, the hosting CSE shall update the <flexContainer> resource internally, otherwise discard the changes.
 The resource is unlocked for UPDATE operations.

-The hosting CSE responds to the AE with the result of the UPDATE request.
+The hosting CSE shall respond to the AE with the result of the UPDATE request.

 Figure 6.5.2-1 Writing to a Modbus Slave Device call flow